djordjepmihajlovic/GOL-and-SIRS/README.md

 that is greater than 2 i.e. part of the glider is at [50][50] and another is [0][0] = difference between previous x,y and current x, y > 2.

-For the SIRS part of the checkpoint I've again created 3 different files with 3 classes.
+For the SIRS simulator 3 different files with 3 classes.
 The first two classes act similar to the Game of Life where one determines the intial set up and update rules, the second is a animation class to visualize the update rule with a set of presets to choose from.
 The third class is a data class to determine required data from the SIRS model with 3 functions: one function to determine the phase diagram, one to determine the area that waves occur and the other to determine behaviour according to changing immunity.

+All code is run simply running the file either through terminal or any IDE and following the user prompts.